loganj2chop/Stone_location/README.md

   - [Logistic Regression](https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression)
   - [Decision Trees](https://scikit-learn.org/stable/modules/tree.html)
   - [Random Forests (Ensemble methods)](https://scikit-learn.org/stable/modules/ensemble.html#forests-of-randomized-trees)
-- Since the target here has 4 classes (not 2), make sure the student understands **multi-class classification** extensions of these algorithms (e.g. one-vs-rest) before they start modeling.

 ### 5. Machine Learning Evaluation Measures

 - scikit-learn's **Model Evaluation** documentation covers all four measures listed below in one place, with multi-class examples: [Metrics and scoring](https://scikit-learn.org/stable/modules/model_evaluation.html)
 - **StatQuest** again has short, clear videos worth watching alongside the docs: "StatQuest: Machine Learning Fundamentals: The Confusion Matrix," "ROC and AUC, Clearly Explained!"
-- Conceptual cheat sheet for the student's notes:

   - **Accuracy** — % of predictions that were correct overall.
 Can be misleading if classes are imbalanced (e.g., if "Mid" stones are rare).
   - **Confusion Matrix** — a table showing predicted vs. actual class for every stone; the foundation all other metrics are built from.
 Essential for a 4-class problem like this one, since it shows *which* locations get confused with each other.
   - **F1 Score** — balances precision (how many predicted "Upper" stones really were Upper) and recall (how many actual "Upper" stones were caught); more informative than accuracy when classes are imbalanced.